day8/re-frame/docs/FAQs/DoINeedReFrame.md

 ### Question

 Reagent looks terrific.
 Why do I need re-frame?
-Doesn't it just add extra layers and conceptual overhead?
+Does it add extra layers and conceptual overhead for not much benefit?

 ### Answer

-Reagent is wonderful.
+First, I agree, Reagent is terrific.
 If your application is small and simple, then standalone Reagent is absolutely a fine choice.

 But it does only supply the V part of the traditional MVC triad.
-As a result, as your application starts to get bigger and more complicated, you will need to find solutions to questions in the M and C realms - like "where does the control logic go?".
+As a result, when your application starts to get bigger and more complicated, you will need to find solutions to questions in the M and C realms - like "where does the control logic go?".
 And, "how do I manage state".
 And, coordination issues like "How do I put up a spinner